Let’s cut to the chase, it is very difficult to prepare for epidemics and pandemics especially for those living in close proximity to others.

 So what can you do to be ready for a pandemic outbreak?

 - Have a supply of face masks to wear around those who may be ill or exposed to the illness.
+Further, consider adding the following items to your pandemic supplies.

 - Periodically check your regular prescription drugs to ensure a continuous supply in your home.